-Moreover, the programs Information Technology (Digital Arts, and Animation and Game Development), Electrical Engineering and Electronics Engineering were recognized at Preliminary Status by PAASCU.
+Moreover, the programs Information Technology (Digital Arts, and Animation and Game Development), Electrical Engineering and Electronics Engineering were recognized at Preliminary Status by PAASCU until March 2018.

 Graduates of FEU Tech showed impressive performances in their respective Professional Licensure Examinations as the results garnered are generally higher than national passing rates.